xenondevs/Docs/docs/invui/guis/paged.md

 A paged GUI is a gui that can display pages of either `Items` or `GUIs`.

+## Control Items

-First, we'll need to create the page switching buttons:
+First, we'll need to create the page switching buttons.
 This is an example for a "Page Back" Item:

 === "Kotlin"